MCAT

 The MDM method focuses on strategy, timing, and test-taking skills.
 Most often, students who have recently completed their prerequisites are not lacking in content knowledge.
 You likely have a better foundation of knowledge than you think.
 There are many ways to glean the information required to answer questions.
 The MDM focuses on how to make sense of the question stem, isolate key information, and avoid spiraling when selecting answer choices.

 Together, we will answer questions one-on-one and review question types, specific strategies for each question type, and how to identify trap answer choices.
 Often, after just a session or two, my students see a jump in their score.
 Those first few sessions are often described to me as being eye-opening.
 They radically change the way students look at and approach the exam.
+My biggest score jump was from a 504 to a 524 in just two sessions.
+Check out the testimonials page to hear from my students.

 Admissions